yurithefury/ChipClassification/README.md

 learning tasks.
 It is a one-file module.
 See the source code for docs.

 #### `data/`
-Here you can find T-PS and T-S2 datasets.
-A-PS data could be found at [Planet: Understanding the Amazon from Space](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/data)
+Here you can find T-PS and T-S2 datasets, which is also available at [Mendeley Data](https://data.mendeley.com/datasets/6gdybpjnwh/1).
+A-PS data could be found at
+[Planet: Understanding the Amazon from Space](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/data)